expo/node-supervisor/README.md

       -q|--quiet
         Suppress DEBUG messages

+      --exit-gracefully
+        Supervisor will not stop when SIGINT received (ex.
+Ctrl-C was used).
+        Instead, SIGINT will be passed to child process.
+        If used with \"-n success\" supervisor will exit after child terminates with code 0.

     Options available after start:
       rs - restart process.
 Useful when you want to restart your program even